Dentist Seattle, WA

 Tooth extractions take place for a number of reasons, such as wisdom tooth removal, fractures, and tooth decay.
 Extractions are a prerequisite for certain restorative procedures such as installing a dental implant or creating custom-fit dentures.
 The tooth extraction procedure should be painless, as anesthetic is used to numb the surgical area.
-Summit Dental Care can make the process of having a tooth extracted as smooth as possible, and our professionals will be with you every step of the way.
+Summit Dental Care can make the process of having a tooth extracted as smooth as possible, and our dentist in Seattle, NamThien Vu, DDS, will be with you every step of the way!

 How Is a Tooth Extracted?